 Projects, models, versions, and jobs

 - Your project is your Google Cloud project.
 It is the logical container for your deployed models and jobs.
 Each project that you use to develop AI Platform Training solutions must have AI Platform Training enabled.
-Your Google account can be a member of multiple Google Cloud projects.
+Your Google account can have access to multiple Google Cloud projects.

 - In ML, a model represents the solution to a problem that you're trying to

 solve.
 In other words, it's the recipe for predicting a value from data.

 In AI Platform Training, a model is a logical container for individual

 versions of that solution.
 For example, let's say the problem you want to

 solve is predicting the sale price of houses given a set of data about